 Andrea doesn’t just stand there and talk to the camera, but takes you out on walks with her, acts out phone conversations, and does little skits to really clarify the grammar or vocabulary she’s talking about.
 Her ‘at the hospital’ vs ‘in the hospital’ is a classic!

-This account is quite funny, because it’s shared between a real life couple, one of whom is British and one is American.
-They sometimes to a head-to-head dialect comparison, which is quite funny.
+This TikTok account for learning English is quite funny because it’s shared between a real-life couple, one of whom is British and one is American.
+They sometimes do a head-to-head dialect comparison, which is quite funny.
 They focus on how people speak in real life, and how it compares to textbook English.
 Sometimes they speak quite quickly, which is a shame, but if you’re into learning slang, this is the account for you.

 Add a few of these accounts to your regular rotation of funny cat videos and birds that love shoelaces, and you’ll pick up some new vocabulary even when you’re not even ‘working on your English’!

 So go ahead and try these really fun and engaging TikTok accounts to learn more English!

 Erin McGann is a Canadian freelance writer focusing on travel, living abroad, parenting, history, and culture.
 After nearly a decade living in the UK, Erin settled in Heidelberg, Germany with her husband and son.
 Dragging her family to every castle and open-air museum is a favourite activity, along with sewing, archery, and historical reenactment.
 You can check out her travel blog, and follow her obsession with half-timbered houses on her Instagram account.